Everything we know about AEW Fight Forever: Roster, match types, & platforms

 AEW Fight Forever: Match Types

-Official match types to be featured in AEW Fight Forever haven’t yet been nailed down.
+Official match types to be featured in the AEW console game haven’t yet been nailed down.
 Though based on some early footage, comments from Kenny Omega, and AEW’s brief history, we can make a few educated guesses.

 “We have a lot of match types,” Omega recently teased.
 While no specifics were revealed, it’s safe to expect more than just the traditional matches in the upcoming title.

-Below is a list of possible match types we could see AEW Fight Forever.
+Below is the confirmed match types we will see in AEW Fight Forever, although we expect to see many more:

 AEW Fight Forever: Roster